Marbella Real Estate Market Report 2024 – 2025

 Strong demand, prices continue to grow.

 In the wake of strong demand and high sales levels, prices continue to grow, not just on the Costa del Sol but throughout large parts of Spain – now for the ninth year in succession.
-During 2023, they rose 5.3% nationally, 5.8% in Málaga province (Source: Registradores), and more within the Golden Triangle (Marbella, Estepona & Benahavis), though the rate slowed slightly compared to 2022.
+During 2024, they rose 6.3% nationally (more than double the rate of 2023), 10.8% in Málaga province (Source: MITMA & Gloval), and more within the Golden Triangle (Marbella, Estepona & Benahavis, at 8.4% in Benahavis, 12.3% in Estepona and 12.9% in Marbella in 2024.
+In spite of all of this, there seems to be no immediate danger of a bubble developing, as supply, demand and prices appear to be well-matched at the moment.

 Impact of Interest Rates